shervinsahba/dotfiles/README.md

 ```
 systemctl enable --now syncthing@<username>.service
 ```

-Consider installing `syncthingtray` from the AUR to get a very nice tray icon for monitoring your syncs.
+Consider installing `syncthingtray` from the AUR to get a tray icon with info.
 Check the AUR to install the dependencies first!
-You should be able to install dependencies with
+When installed, right-click the tray icon and try to auto-detect the local instance's settings.
+Turn on all notifications, disable Web View, and set Qt settings (importing a palette if you have one.
+See dotfiles.)

+## printing (cups)
+Install `cups` and `nss-mdns` for Avahi local hostname resolution, then
 ```
-yay -S --asdeps c++utilities qtutilities qtforkawesome
-yay -S syncthingtray
+systemctl enable --now cups
+systemctl enable --now avahi-daemon
 ```
-Then right-click the tray icon and try to auto-detect the local instance's settings.
-Turn on all notifications, disable Web View, and set Qt settings (importing a palette if you have one.
-See dotfiles.)

-## gaming (steam, lutris)
+Edit `/etc/nsswitch.conf` and put `mdns_minimal [NOTFOUND=return]` before `resolve` under `hosts`.
+Then `systemctl restart cups`.

-### nvidia
+## nvidia
 [See the wiki.](https://wiki.archlinux.org/title/NVIDIA#Installation)
 Something like these will probably be what you want.
 ```
 pacman -S nvidia nvidia-settings nvidia-utils lib32-nvidia-utils lib32-opencl-nvidia opencl-nvidia libvdpau libxnvctrl vulkan-icd-loader lib32-vulkan-icd-loader
 ```
 Add a pacman hook to make sure initramfs is rebuilt after a nvidia update.
 Create `/etc/pacman.d/hooks/nvidia.hook` with
 ```
 [Trigger]